 Why DEI initiatives are important to every business

 There are very few truly unifying factors in the world of business.
 Outside of easily transferable skills like critical thinking and effective communication, you may be hard-pressed to name a quality that can add value to virtually any open position or role.
-Diversity in employee backgrounds and experiences is another one of these rare and extremely broadly applicable benefits.
+Diversity in employee backgrounds and experiences is another one of these broadly applicable benefits.

-In the broader population of occupations that we support at Beacon Hill, demographic data from several sources indicates that overall diverse employment is on par with the national average at about 34% of total employment, 16 million out of 48 million workers (Emsi, 2020).
+In the greater population of occupations that we support at Beacon Hill, demographic data from several sources indicates that overall diverse employment is on par with the national average at about 34% of total employment, 16 million out of 48 million workers (Emsi, 2020).
 Using widely reported demographics including ethnicity, sex, and age, it is only when we take a deeper dive into the comparison between ethnic representation in these occupations vs. the population that we begin to see a disparity.
 The greatest difference is among Latinx workers, who comprise 19% of the US population, but only represent 12% of this workforce.
-Underrepresented ethnicities also include Afican Americans, those who identify as two or more ethnicities, and Alaska Native and Native Americans.
+Underrepresented ethnicities also include African Americans, those who identify as two or more ethnicities, and Alaska Native and Native Americans.

 Different ways of thinking open up new paths to problem-solving and innovation.
 When staff members with diverse backgrounds collaborate, there are more potential options on the table for developing new ideas, regardless of the specifics of industry or project.
-That being said, it is develop to note that diversity can be represented by much more than age, sex, and ethnicity alone; it is important to create a company culture that supports disability status, armed services veterans, gender identity, and sexual orientation, to name a few lesser-reported demographic characteristics.
+That being said, it is important to note that diversity can be represented by much more than age, sex, and ethnicity alone; it is important to create a company culture that supports disability status, armed services veterans, gender identity, and sexual orientation, to name a few lesser-reported demographic characteristics.

 Beacon Hill's commitment to DEI in recruiting

 At Beacon Hill, our teams are committed to supporting diversity, equity and inclusion in the hiring process.
 That's true both for our own internal hires and the candidates that we present to our clients.
-We're here to provide support in identifying qualified diverse candidates, maintaining compliance with human resources policies and applicable hiring laws and supporting equal exposure for all applicants.
+We're here to provide support in identifying candidates, maintaining compliance with human resources policies and applicable hiring laws and supporting equal exposure for all applicants.
 To learn more, get in touch with us today.